 After dark, the children run wild in the woods, giggling on the zip wire and swinging in the hammocks telling ghost stories, sticky with marshmallows and chocolate, just as children should be.
 The whole site was created by Lindsay and her family as a lockdown project, initially as a forest school area for outdoor learning, and the atmosphere she’s created just encourages exploration and fun.

-The woods are so private and welcoming I’d be genuinely happy just sleeping on the floor in front of the fire.
+The woods are so private and welcoming I’d be genuinely happy just sleeping on the floor in front of the fire (weather permitting!).
 The bell tent is minimal but still cosy and sumptuous and thoughtfully decorated with indoor candles, and the odd treasure sourced by Lindsay that add to the magical feel.
 It’s dark and quiet, the only real noise is the hooting of tawny owls and the occasional squawking of a pheasant.
 I go to bed deeply calmed from hours of fire-gazing whilst the kids run off all their energy, and all three of us sleep soundly in the darkness.
 The following morning, I open the front zip to see sun pouring in across the meadow, creeping into the gaps between the trees and illuminating the woodland.
 It’s so beautiful it’s almost spiritual.

 OUT AND ABOUT

 Coates is handily located right in the South Downs National Park, next to a number of nature reserves and with a great network of footpaths and bridleways.
-There’s not a great deal in nearby Fittleworth and the local pub The Swan is currently closed, but a short distance away sits The White Hart, a Muddy Award finalist gastropub right on the River Arun.
+There’s not a great deal in nearby Fittleworth and the local pub The Swan is unfortunately still closed, but a short distance away sits The White Hart, a Muddy Award finalist gastropub right on the River Arun.
 Fancy a paddle?
 Hire a kayak or canoe from Fluid Adventures in Pulborough.